Code-Institute-Submissions/https-github.com-Leah9-website_leah_ci_project1/README.md

 	--bs-nav-pills-link-active-bg: rgb(162, 42, 164);
 }
 ```
-All my style rules are contained in the styles.css file.
+All my style rules are contained in the style.css file.

 ## Credits
 All images are my own.
 Music in the YouTube video is supplied as part of the user agreement to improve UX.

-### Acknoledgements
+### Acknoledgements - Attribution

 * Bootstrap
 * Bootstrap documentation